Trozz/terraform-provider-pocketid/TESTING.md

 ## Overview

 This document explains how to test the Terraform Provider for Pocket-ID, including the limitations due to Pocket-ID's security model and recommended testing strategies.

-## Testing Limitations
+## Testing Approach

-### Why Acceptance Tests Can't Run in CI
+### Automated Testing Solution

-Pocket-ID's security-first approach means that:
+We've developed a solution that allows acceptance tests to run in CI by:

-1. **No Default Credentials**: There are no default admin users or API keys
+1. Starting a containerized Pocket-ID instance
-2. **Passkey-Only Authentication**: Users must register a passkey through the web UI
+2. Using a pre-computed SHA256 hash of a known test token
-3. **Manual API Key Generation**: API keys must be generated manually through the admin interface
+3. Injecting this hash directly into the SQLite database
-4. **No Bootstrap API**: There's no programmatic way to set up an initial admin user
+4. Bypassing the need for UI-based passkey registration

-These security features, while excellent for production use, mean that we cannot fully automate acceptance testing in CI/CD pipelines.
+This approach maintains security while enabling automated testing.

 ## Testing Strategy

 ### 1. Unit Tests (Automated in CI)

 Unit tests run automatically in CI and cover:

 - Provider configuration validation
 - Resource schema definitions
 - HTTP client functionality with mocked responses